4409 W. Adams Blvd. Los Angeles, CA 90016 | map |

 A 1947 ad.
 Thanks to Ken McIntyre for locating it for a post on the Photos of Los Angeles Facebook page.

-An item on page W-4 of the September 11, 1961 Boxoffice noted that Western Amusement Co. was the owner of the theatre and they were selling it to the Toyo Theatre Co. for exhibiting Japanese films.
+An item on page W-4 of the September 11, 1961 Boxoffice magazine noted that Western Amusement Co. was the owner of the theatre and they were selling it to the Toyo Theatre Co. for exhibiting Japanese films.
 A complete redecoration was planned.
 Evidently this deal wasn't consummated.

 An